Conventions, tips, and pitfalls

-- Normalize parameters with other modules - if Ansible and the API your module connects to use different names for the same parameter, add aliases to your parameters so the user can choose which names to use in tasks and playbooks.
+Normalize options with other modules - if Ansible and the API your module connects to use different names for the same option, add aliases to your options so the user can choose which names to use in tasks and playbooks.

 check_mode.
 Usually you can add

 Use module-specific environment variables.
 For example, if you use the helpers in

 module_utils.urls.fetch_url()and you fall back on environment variables for default values, use a module-specific environment variable like

 Keep module options simple and focused - if you’re loading a lot of choices/states on an existing option, consider adding a new, simple option instead.